 Then imagine getting on the plane, after begging your best friend for cash to buy a suddenly open seat, and having to hold a reserved sign next to you.
 People stop and ask for your second seat.
 To make matters worse, the flight oversells.
 Now one of your skinny, beautiful, and viciously mean classmates wants the seat you paid for.
 The flight attendants decide you aren’t that fat, as onlookers sneer in disgust.

 What do you do?
-Give up your paid-for additional seat that you were shamed into buying?
+Give up the paid-for additional seat that you were shamed into buying?
 Or say, “Screw you, I’ve had it.”

 Book Review of Fat Girl On A Plane by Kelly deVos